jcbhass/Udacity-FEND-Final-Evaluate-The-News/README.md

 # Udacity FEND Evaluate the News Project

-The goal of this project used APIs, Webpack, Sass styles, Service Workers, and Jest Tests.
+The this project used APIs, Webpack, Sass styles, Service Workers, and Jest Tests.

 ## To view the project, please:
 `cd` into your new folder and run: